ffxiv-mognet/ffxiv-mognet.github.io/quests/msq/heavensward/part1.md

         coords: (6.1, 5.9)
         name: Speak with Artoirel at Fortemps Manor.
     partQuestNo: 10
+  - name: Onwards and Upwards
+    level: 50
+    rowId: 67126
+    questId: HeaVna111_01590
+    genre: Heavensward
+    icon: '71000'
+    issuer:
+      location: Fortemps Manor
+      coords: (5.9, 6.1)
+      name: Emmanellain
+    steps:
+      - location: The Pillars
+        coords: (14.3, 11.0)
+        name: Speak with the airship ticketer and travel to the Sea of Clouds.
+      - location: The Pillars
+        coords: (14.3, 11.0)
+        name: Speak with the airship ticketer and travel to the Sea of Clouds.
+      - location: The Sea of Clouds
+        coords: (7.9, 31.9)
+        name: Speak with Emmanellain.
+      - location: The Sea of Clouds
+        coords: (17.0, 37.4)
+        name: Speak with Laniaitte.
+    partQuestNo: 11
+  - name: An Indispensable Ally
+    level: 50
+    rowId: 67127
+    questId: HeaVna112_01591
+    genre: Heavensward
+    icon: '71000'
+    issuer:
+      location: The Sea of Clouds
+      coords: (17.0, 37.4)
+      name: Laniaitte
+    steps:
+      - location: The Sea of Clouds
+        coords: (16.8, 37.2)
+        name: Speak with Emmanellain.
+      - location: The Sea of Clouds
+        coords: (16.8, 37.3)
+        name: Speak with Honoroit.
+      - location: The Sea of Clouds
+        coords: (17.0, 37.4)
+        name: Speak with Laniaitte.
+    partQuestNo: 12
+  - name: Meeting the Neighbors
+    level: 50
+    rowId: 67128
+    questId: HeaVna113_01592
+    genre: Heavensward
+    icon: '71000'
+    issuer:
+      location: The Sea of Clouds
+      coords: (17.0, 37.4)
+      name: Laniaitte
+    steps:
+      - location: The Sea of Clouds
+        coords: (15.3, 37.8)
+        name: Speak with Marielle.
+      - location: The Sea of Clouds
+        coords: (17.4, 35.8)
+        name: Keep watch for Vanu.
+      - location: The Sea of Clouds
+        coords: (15.3, 37.8)
+        name: Report to Marielle.
+    partQuestNo: 13
+  - name: Sense of Urgency
+    level: 50
+    rowId: 67129
+    questId: HeaVna114_01593
+    genre: Heavensward
+    icon: '71000'
+    issuer:
+      location: The Sea of Clouds
+      coords: (15.3, 37.8)
+      name: Marielle
+    steps:
+      - location: The Sea of Clouds
+        coords: (16.7, 38.8)
+        name: Find sentries and /psych them up.
+      - location: The Sea of Clouds
+        coords: (15.3, 37.8)
+        name: Report to Marielle.
+    partQuestNo: 14
+  - name: Hope Springs Eternal
+    level: 50
+    rowId: 67130
+    questId: HeaVna115_01594
+    genre: Heavensward
+    icon: '71000'
+    issuer:
+      location: The Sea of Clouds
+      coords: (15.3, 37.8)
+      name: Marielle
+    steps:
+      - location: The Sea of Clouds
+        coords: (17.0, 37.4)
+        name: Speak with Laniaitte.
+      - location: The Sea of Clouds
+        coords: (16.8, 37.2)
+        name: Speak with Emmanellain.
+      - location: The Sea of Clouds
+        coords: (23.8, 33.1)
+        name: Speak with Emmanellain near Voor Sian Siran.
+      - location: The Sea of Clouds
+        coords: (29.1, 35.4)
+        name: Search for a spring crystal in Voor Sian Siran.
+      - location: The Sea of Clouds
+        coords: (23.8, 33.1)
+        name: Deliver the spring crystal to Honoroit.
+    partQuestNo: 15
+  - name: A Series of Unfortunate Events
+    level: 50
+    rowId: 67131
+    questId: HeaVna116_01595
+    genre: Heavensward
+    icon: '71000'
+    issuer:
+      location: The Sea of Clouds
+      coords: (23.8, 33.1)
+      name: Honoroit
+    steps:
+      - location: The Sea of Clouds
+        coords: (30.7, 35.2)
+        name: Search for Emmanellain in Voor Sian Siran.
+      - location: The Sea of Clouds
+        coords: (28.6, 31.2)
+        name: Rendezvous with Honoroit.
+      - location: The Sea of Clouds
+        coords: (33.2, 29.5)
+        name: Speak with Honoroit.
+      - location: The Sea of Clouds
+        coords: (33.2, 29.5)
+        name: Speak with Honoroit.
+      - location: The Sea of Clouds
+        coords: (9.0, 32.2)
+        name: Speak with Cid.
+    soloDuty:
+      levelSync: 52
+      timeLimit: 30
+    partQuestNo: 16
+  - name: A Reward Long in Coming
+    level: 50
+    rowId: 67132
+    questId: HeaVna117_01596
+    genre: Heavensward
+    icon: '71000'
+    issuer:
+      location: The Sea of Clouds
+      coords: (9.0, 32.3)
+      name: Emmanellain
+    steps:
+      - location: The Sea of Clouds
+        coords: (17.0, 37.4)
+        name: Speak with Laniaitte.
+      - location: The Pillars
+        coords: (14.5, 10.7)
+        name: Speak with Haurchefant in Ishgard.
+      - location: Fortemps Manor
+        coords: (5.9, 6.1)
+        name: Speak with Emmanellain in Fortemps Manor.
+    partQuestNo: 17
   - name: Divine Intervention
     level: 50
     rowId: 67133